LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 </x-app-layout>
 ```

-For now, it will only show the text `My Activities`, and when redirected with the success message will show that message.
+For now, it will only show the text `My Activities`, and will show the success message if it exists.

 ![](images/my-activities-hard-coded-page.png)

-Now let's get back to the registering user to the activity, and let's create a Notification and send it.
+Now let's get back to registering user to the activity, and let's create a Notification and send it.

 ```sh
 php artisan make:notification RegisteredToActivityNotification